 My flight back to Hong Kong was the next morning and so I decided to spend the remainder of the day wandering around Boulder, rather than return any earlier than I possibly could to Zombieland.

 After patrolling up and down Pearl Street and hanging about in pretentious coffee shops and bars I took the very efficient Regional Transport District (“RTD”) bus back to Denver, and at the central station took a connecting bus to Colfax, all for a few dollars.

-I sat on the bus among a group of local ladies on their way back from work and we had a really good chat.
+I sat on the bus among a group of African-American and Hispanic ladies on their way back from work and we had a really good chat.
 As the only Anglo Saxon on the bus I stood out a bit to be sure.
 The female bus driver was very funny and unusually animated and I was getting quizzed from all around me.

 It was rather surreal describing my travels, especially around Africa to an audience of predominantly African Americans.
 I was concerned I was boring them all, but they genuinely seemed fascinated and kept prompting me for more.
 The lady sitting next to me said she really wanted to visit Africa, but expressed concern it was dangerous.
 As I looked out of the bus window at Colfax Avenue I assured her it was considerably less dangerous than where we were.

 I had a very comfortable and peaceful night in my ghetto campsite and early the next day took an Uber taxi with my cheerful and friendly driver, Charles, to Denver International airport.